nosarthur/nosarthur.github.io/_posts/2016-05-22-healthcare-machine-learning.markdown

 ---
 layout: post
-title:  "What can you do in healthcare with machine learning?"
+title:  What can you do in healthcare with machine learning?
 date:   2016-05-22 23:43:08 -0400
 categories: jekyll update
+comments: true
 tags: [healthcare, machine learning]
 ---
 ## Kaggle competitions